Artifacts

 Remove an artifact label in the UI

-Remove label(s) from an artifact.
+Remove label(s) from an artifact version.
+Do the following:

 2. Select either: